Spermicide: Effectiveness, Side Effects, and Risks

 How effective is spermicide?

 Spermicidal chemicals alone are not considered an effective form of birth control.
-Typical use of spermicide, which is considered the way most people use it, possesses a failure rate of 28%.
+The typical use of spermicide, which is considered the way most people use it, possesses a failure rate of 28%.
 Spermicides should be used with another barrier method of birth control such as a diaphragm, cervical cap, or condom.
 You should take a pregnancy test if you are experiencing any pregnancy symptoms.

 What are the side effects or health risks of spermicides?

 In some individuals, allergic reaction to spermicides may lead to itching, burning, or redness.

 Are spermicides reversible?